-And in the late spring, this deciduous shrub will be covered with masses of pure white snow-ball like flower clusters and its leaves turn purplish red before dropping in the fall.
+And in the late spring, this deciduous, colored flowering shrub will be covered with masses of pure white, snowball-like flower clusters, with leaves that turn purplish-red before dropping in the fall.

 Different types of Snowball Bushes require different types of care.
 The Snowball Bush or its scientific name, viburnum plicatum, is sometimes simply called Snowball Viburnum for short.

 Snowball viburnum should not be confused with Hydrangea arborescens.
 Though care for both has similarities, it's important to know which variety you have.

 Eastern Snowball Bushes begin to bloom in late spring, while Japanese Snowball Trees provide fragrant bulbs earlier in the spring season.

 The tallest varieties of Viburnum grow up to two feet per year.
 Shorter dwarf varieties grow at a slower pace.
 When fully mature, the Snowball Bush will grow large, up to 12 tall and 15 feet wide.

 The hole should be about three times the diameter of the root ball, but no deeper than the root ball.